-Depending on your state, you could pay thousands in taxes for owning a home.
+Depending on your state, you could pay thousands of dollars in taxes for owning a home.

 4. Flexibility to move

-But when you are a renter, you can move if and when you want.
+Being a renter mean you can move if and when you want.
 The choice and the flexibility are yours.
 There’s no worrying about putting a home on the market, dropping property values or buying a new home and mortgage in the new location.
 You only need to pack and go.

 5. Easy travel

 Traveling, too, is easier for renters.

 You put your mail on hold, lock the door and get on your way.

 Since renters typically aren’t responsible for maintenance, they don’t need to arrange for someone to house-sit or mow the lawn while they are gone.

 Renting gives people a low-maintenance lifestyle year-round.
 There’s no worrying about weekends spent raking leaves, cleaning gutters and completing home repairs.